Financial-Times/n-tracking/docs/real-user-performance-metrics.md

 }
 ```

-This script will detect whether the browser supports performance timing, sample users based on their allocated Spoor ID, and initialise [Perfume.js](https://www.npmjs.com/package/perfume.js) to collect and calculate the metrics.
+This script will detect whether the browser supports performance timing, sample users based on their allocated Spoor ID, and initialise [Perfume.js](https://www.npmjs.com/package/perfume.js) to calculate the metrics.

+Once all metrics have been collected a `page:performance` event will be triggered and sent to Spoor.

 ## More details